 Wear And Tear

 The number of people stumping their feet on the carpet decides if it’s gonna stay with you for long or not.
 Households with fewer members of the family and no kids can expect their carpet to last longer, up to 20 years.
-While families with younger children, pets, or more people to stump on and feel the soft plushy carpet underneath can expect to replace it in 5 to 7 years.
-Higher traffic areas are susceptible to more wear and tear, shortening the lifespan of your carpet.
+While families with younger children, pets, or more people to walk on and feel the soft plushy carpet underneath can expect to replace it in 5 to 7 years.
+Higher traffic areas and kids’ rooms are susceptible to more wear and tear, shortening the lifespan of your carpet.

 Maintenance and Carpet Care